 Start with the warm-up activity of your choice, like light cardio, to elevate your body temperature, warm up the muscles and increase the heart rate (i.e. walking, jogging, rowing, cycling, or jumping rope).
 After five to 10 minutes, perform some light stretches to prepare for the more intense leg stretching workout.

 Start by sitting on the floor.
 You should sit straight and tall on your ischium—the bottom, curved bone at the base of the pelvis.
 Lean forward at the hips, but do not round your back.
 Adjust the leg stretcher so that your legs are pushed comfortably apart.
 This is a very mild beginning stretch.

 Gradually increase the stretch as far as it is comfortable and then hold the position for 30 to 60 seconds.
 This action will vary depending on the model of leg stretcher you have — either pull the central bar toward you, turn the ratchet handle, or press the control button.
 Try to relax and maintain normal breathing; do not hold your breath.
 Then, sit up straight or lean slightly forward at the hips again, but do not round your back.

 Contract your leg muscles.
 Without reducing the stretch or holding your breath, try to push your legs together against the resistance of the leg stretcher.
 Hold this contraction for 10 to 15 seconds.
 Inhale and then forcefully exhale as you release the contraction.
-Increase the stretch.
-You should find that you can increase the stretch significantly as your leg muscles relax.
+Then, increase the stretch again; this time, you should find a greater increase as the leg muscles relax.
 Hold this new, deeper position for 30 to 60 seconds.

-Repeat step 4 until you are no longer able to make any further progress.
-Hold this last position for 60 to 120 seconds and then slowly release the stretch.
+Repeat until you're no longer able to make any further progress.
+Hold the last position for 60 to 120 seconds and then slowly release the stretch.